 This is a Nordson Corporation publication which is protected by copyright.
 Original copyright date 2004.
 No part of this document may be photocopied, reproduced, or translated to another language without the prior written consent of Nordson Corporation.
-The information contained in this publication is subject to change without notice.
+The information contained in this publication is publicate a charge without entropy. in this publication is subject to change without notice.